-Sativex is an oromucosal spray derived from two strains of cannabis leaf and flower, cultivated for their controlled proportions of the active compounds delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).1
+Sativex is an oromucosal spray derived from extracts of Cannabis sativa L (Cannabis leaf and flower), cultivated for controlled proportions of the active compounds delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).1

-Sativex is indicated as treatment for symptom improvement in adult patients with moderate to severe spasticity due to multiple sclerosis (MS) who have not responded adequately to other anti-spasticity medication and who demonstrate clinically significant improvement in spasticity related symptoms during an initial trial of therapy.1
+Sativex is a licensed medication indicated as treatment for symptom improvement in adult patients with moderate to severe spasticity due to multiple sclerosis (MS) who have not responded adequately to other anti-spasticity medication and who demonstrate clinically significant improvement in spasticity related symptoms during an initial trial of therapy.1

 Treatment with Sativex must be initiated and supervised by a physician with specialist expertise in treating this patient population.1